A Soldier's Play: Productions

-The play originally was staged Off-Broadway by the Negro Ensemble Company at the Theater Four (now called the Julia Miles Theater).
+The play originally was staged Off-Broadway by the Negro Ensemble Company at Theater Four (now called the Julia Miles Theater).
 It opened on November 20, 1981, and closed on January 2, 1983, after 468 performances.
 The original cast included Adolph Caesar as Sergeant Waters, Denzel Washington as Private Peterson, Larry Riley as Private C.J.
 Memphis, Samuel L. Jackson as Private Louis Henson, Peter Friedman as Captain Charles Taylor, and Charles Brown as Captain Davenport.
 The director was Douglas Turner Ward.
-The play won, in addition to the Pulitzer Prize, the Outer Critics Circle Award for Best Off-Broadway Play, the New York Drama Critics' Circle Award for Best American Play, and the Obie Award for Distinguished Ensemble Performance.
+In addition to the Pulitzer Prize, the play won the Outer Critics Circle Award for Best Off-Broadway Play, the New York Drama Critics' Circle Award for Best American Play, and the Obie Award for Distinguished Ensemble Performance.

 The Valiant Theatre Company presented the play Off-Broadway at Theatre Four from November 19, 1996, to December 8.
 Directed by Clinton Turner Davis, the cast featured Wood Harris (Private First Class Melvin Peterson), Keith Randolph Smith, Danny Johnson (C.J.
 Memphis), Geoffrey C. Ewing (Captain Richard Davidson), Jonathan Walker and Albert Hall (Sergeant Waters).

 The play was revived Off-Broadway by Second Stage Theatre from September 20, 2005 (previews), opening on October 17, 2005, and closing on November 27, 2005.
 Directed by Jo Bonney, the cast featured James McDaniel as Tech.
 Sergeant Vernon C. Waters, Anthony Mackie as Private First Class Melvin Peterson, Mike Colter as Private C.J.
 Memphis, Dorian Missick as Private Louis Henson, Steven Pasquale as Captain Charles Taylor, and Taye Diggs as Captain Richard Davenport.

 Roundabout Theater Company presented the play's Broadway debut in January 2020, starring David Alan Grier as Sergeant Waters, Blair Underwood as Captain Davenport, and Nnamdi Asomugha as Private First Class Melvin Peterson; directed by Kenny Leon.
 As of March 8, 2020, the production had completed 55 performances.
 On March 11, 2020, all Broadway theaters closed due to the COVID-19 pandemic, suspending the play's run.
 Despite its shortened run, the production won multiple accolades, including the Tony Award for Best Revival of a Play, the Drama Desk Award for Outstanding Revival of a Play, the Drama League Award for Outstanding Revival of a Play, and the Outer Critics Circle Award for Outstanding Revival of a Play.
 The play embarked on a national tour during the 2022–2023 season, starring Norm Lewis as Davenport and Eugene Lee as Waters.